usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

     800-37, Revision 1 [[SP 800-37]](#SP800-37) provides recommendations on
     the frequency, depth and breadth of periodic reassessments.
-As with the initial validation process, agencies should follow the assessment guideline specified in SP 800-53A [[SP 800-53A]](#SP800-53A) for conducting the security assessment.
+As with the initial validation process, agencies should follow the assessment requirements specified in SP 800-53A [[SP 800-53A]](#SP800-53A) for conducting the security assessment.

 This suite of documents provides guidelines for implementing the third step of the